I investigated the conditions under which "CSV (for FAQ data)" is semantically searched in Vertex AI Search

 Background

-After uploading FAQ data to a Vertex AI Search structured data store (CSV) and trying to search it, I found the search accuracy was poor, and queries with different phrasing did not yield appropriate results.
+After putting FAQ data into a Vertex AI Search structured data store (CSV) and searching it, I found that the search accuracy was poor, and appropriate results were not obtained with differently phrased queries.

-For example, I wanted the query "Is it a problem to create multiple accounts?" to match an FAQ like "Is it against the terms to have multiple accounts per person?", but it didn't return this result.
+For example, when searching for "Is creating multiple accounts a problem?", I wanted it to match an FAQ that says "Is it against the terms of service for one person to have multiple accounts?", but it didn't match.

-When checking the search API response, I found semanticState: DISABLED was returned.
-It seems semantic search was disabled, and only keyword matching was being performed.
+When I checked the search API response, I saw semanticState: DISABLED returned.
+It appeared that semantic search was disabled, and only keyword matching was being performed.

-To solve this problem, I tested several approaches.
+To solve this problem, I verified several approaches.

 Test Environment